 Solution-Focused Therapy for Children and Adolescents in West Berkshire

 Gerry set up Talk Through It in 2016.
-She is Newbury-based but covers West Berkshire and surrounding areas.
+She is Newbury-based but covers West Berkshire and surrounding areas (east to Hungerford, west to Kingsclere, Aldermaston, north to Compton south towards Winchester).
 She created the service specifically for children, teenagers and young adults who needed help finding solutions to issues in life that had become difficult.
 Having worked in Education for many years, as a teacher and later a behaviour specialist, she saw the increase in anxiety and stress and wanted to make a difference.

 She has particular experience of working with pupils who have ASD, ADHD and selective mutism.
-As someone who always sees possibility and hope, she favours Solution-focused therapy as her tool of choice.
-With younger children she combines counselling techniques and drawing and talking with the solution-focused approach.
+As someone who always sees possibility and hope, she favours Solution-focused therapy as her tool of choice and consequently practices as a solution-focused therapist.
+With younger children she uses the same approach but includes drawing.
 She has had tremendous success and is passionate about making a difference.

 Typical issues occurring:

 Talk Through It is open to all parents or guardians, schools, and other establishments, without the need to go through your GP.

 Solution-focused therapy allows you to identify your own solutions to situations that occur in your life.
 It focuses on possibilities rather than problems and gives you a chance to see an alternative future, based on your best hopes.
 The approach looks for exceptions and talks about what is working rather than what is not and builds on these strengths.
 In this way, it offers opportunity for change.
 There is no need to delve deep into the psyche.

 Basic philosophy & assumptions of Solution Focused practice: